evanhosmer/Soccer-Capstone/README.md

 ## Motivation:

 One of my biggest passions in life lies within the sport of soccer.
 I love everything about the game, from watching casually, to analyzing tactics, analyzing soccer data has always been something I was interested in.
+Having played the game all my life, I have always been interested in the numerous different playstyles that soccer players can fall into.
+No soccer players truly play the exact same way and it can be difficult to compare players as a result.
 When watching soccer, I always find myself saying "I wish we had a player like player X", this project helps to address that statement.
-This project aims to use data on soccer player attributes in order to draw better comparisons between players.
+This project aims to use data on soccer player attributes in order to draw meaningful comparisons between players based on their playstyle.

 ## Project Description: